usmanahsan2114/admin-spotify/completeworkflow.md

 **Impact**: Fixed critical Settings page functionality, improved dark mode consistency across all devices, better desktop UX for login/signup pages, complete backend API coverage, cleaner codebase.

+## Step 26 – User Permissions & Granular Access Control

+**Date**: 2025-11-13

+**Objective**: Implement granular permission management system allowing admins to control specific user capabilities beyond simple role-based access.

+**Implementation Details**:

+1. **Frontend (`UsersPage.tsx`)**:
+   - Added `UserPermissions` type with 13 permission flags: `viewOrders`, `editOrders`, `deleteOrders`, `viewProducts`, `editProducts`, `deleteProducts`, `viewCustomers`, `editCustomers`, `viewReturns`, `processReturns`, `viewReports`, `manageUsers`, `manageSettings`.
+   - Extended `FormValues` and `userSchema` to include `permissions` field.
+   - Created `getDefaultPermissions()` function that returns role-based default permissions (admin gets all permissions, staff gets limited permissions).
+   - Added `permissionLabels` object mapping permission keys to human-readable labels.
+   - Updated `openDialog()` to initialize permissions from existing user or default permissions based on role.
+   - Updated `onSubmit()` to include permissions in create/update payloads.
+   - Added permissions UI in user dialog: Accordion component with expandable section containing grid of switches (2 columns on desktop, 1 column on mobile) for each permission.
+Admin role disables permission editing (admins always have all permissions).
+   - Imported `CreateUserPayload` and `UpdateUserPayload` types for proper TypeScript support.

+2. **Backend (`server.js`)**:
+   - Updated `POST /api/users` endpoint to accept `permissions` in request body, with default permissions based on role if not provided.
+   - Updated `PUT /api/users/:id` endpoint to accept `permissions` in request body.
+When role changes, permissions reset to defaults unless explicitly provided.
+   - Updated `POST /api/signup` endpoint to set default permissions based on role for new signups.
+   - Updated default users (admin and staff) to include permissions in their initialization.
+   - Permissions are stored in user objects and returned via `sanitizeUser()` (which excludes `passwordHash` but includes all other fields including `permissions`).

+**Technical Decisions**:
+- Permissions are stored as a nested object in the user model, allowing for easy extension in the future.
+- Admin users always have all permissions enabled and cannot have permissions edited (UI disables switches when role is admin).
+- When a user's role changes, permissions reset to defaults for that role (prevents permission mismatches).
+- Default permissions follow least-privilege principle: staff can view and edit but not delete most resources, cannot manage users or settings.
+- Permissions UI uses Accordion to keep dialog compact while providing full control when needed.

+**Impact**: Enables fine-grained access control, allowing admins to customize user capabilities beyond simple role assignment.
+Supports scenarios like "staff member who can view but not edit orders" or "staff member who can manage products but not customers".
+Foundation for future permission-based route guards and feature gating.

 ### Future Improvements

 See `IMPROVEMENTS.md` for detailed recommendations.
 All Tier 1, Tier 2, and Tier 3 improvements have been completed.